Greetings music lovers!

 If you like what you see here at Jeff’s Place drop me a note and let me know.

 I love music.
-I listen to a little bit of everything, but my first love is jazz.
-I was introduced to jazz by my mother, no doubt in utero, but certainly later via an old console stereo, almost 60 years ago now.
+I listen to a little bit of everything, but my first love is jazz, and it comprises the majority of my listening.
+I was introduced to jazz by my mother, no doubt in utero, but certainly later via an old console stereo, over 60 years ago now.

 I heard my first live jazz concert August 15, 1965, when my Mom took me to see Louis Armstrong in a parking lot concert at the Lloyd Center Mall in Portland, Oregon.
 It made a huge impression on me, and I’ve loved jazz ever since.